Seungyeup/Seungyeup/README.md

 🔭 I’m currently working on..
 Flask-based asynchronous chatting platfrom! <br>
 🔥 I’m currently learning..
 How to extract and load data?
 Even more effectively?
 (Hadoop, Spark, kafka) <br>
 👯 Hope to build the world a better place with techs, just like my blog name! <br>
+🙏 You have to know the data well, you need to be able to explain why you use it, and you have to create it yourself.<br>

 <br>